 If your pup doesn’t urinate within a few minutes of being in the potty spot, take them back inside.
 The goal of training is to associate an action (ringing the bell) with a response (potty break in a specific location).

 So, what do you do when your puppy has an accident?

-No matter how well you train your puppy, accidents happen.
+No matter how well you train your puppy, accidents happen and it's not a big deal.
 To get things back on track, it's important to figure out the source of the accident and to reinforce positive behavior.
 So, keep an eye out for what stresses your pet and what triggers their accidents.

 To limit accidents, make sure you keep your puppy on a consistent schedule.
 If you're going out for a long time, take your puppy on a long walk so they have plenty of opportunities to relieve their bladder beforehand.
 When accidents happen, here's what you should do:

 - If you find your puppy in the act, interrupt them